felixcrazzolara/sanji/README.md

 sanji has a number of dependencies, which are listed below
 - Qt5 or Qt6
 - Eigen >=3.3
+- Catch2

-### Licensing
+### 3rd party licensing
 #### Qt
 sanji uses Qt under the LGPLv3 license.
 See https://www.qt.io/ or contact felix.crazzolara[at]gmail.com for information on how to obtain a copy of the Qt source code.

 #### Eigen
 sanji uses the MPL 2.0-licensed features of Eigen, a C++ template library for linear algebra.
-A copy of the MPL 2.0 license is available at https://www.mozilla.org/en-US/MPL/2.0/.
 The source code of the Eigen library can be obtained at https://eigen.tuxfamily.org/.